Please leave a comment, we’d love to hear from you!

 Tuesday, 7 November 2017

 Meet Penny Carpentier, heading off to Namibia soon to lecture at Namibia Evangelical Theological Seminary (NETS).
-In this article, she discusses what happens when their are very few indigenous Christian academics teaching church leaderas.
+In this article, she discusses what happens when their are very few indigenous Christian academics teaching church leaders.
 She shares her vision of seeing more Namibians trained in Bible scholarship.

 Tuesday, 24 October 2017